 Not all goods require an advanced ruling from customs in order to be properly classified, however the process remains complex and all imported items must be classified in the Harmonized Tariff System (HTS) using the General Rules of Interpretation and other aids.
 Getting an advance ruling ensures that the tariff classification number used is deemed correct by the CBSA.
 The advance ruling provides certainty to the importer, or his or her representative, as to how goods are to be classified and thereby facilitates the documentation and other governmental department requirements for clearing goods at the border.

 Proper classification is the starting point of compliance.
 A thorough knowledge of the Harmonized System is essential for anyone involved in global trade.
 If you would like to further your understanding of tariff classification and find the correct commodity codes for your goods, attend our upcoming H.S.
-Tariff Classification Workshop.
+Tariff Classification Seminar.
 In this hands-on session you will learn how to classifying goods and parts , understand the complexities of the various rules of interpretations of the H.S.
 Tariff System, gain a better understanding of how duties are determined and learn about preferential tariff treatments.
-Register today!
+For details and to register »